apluslms/aplus-manual/m02_programming_exercises/07_graphics.rst

   {% include 'turtles.png.base64' %}
   " alt="Graphics" />

-That piece of code inserts the base64 encoded PNG image into the HTML as `Data URI scheme <https://en.wikipedia.org/wiki/Data_URI_scheme>`_.
+That piece of code inserts the Base64 encoded PNG image into the HTML using the `Data URI scheme <https://en.wikipedia.org/wiki/Data_URI_scheme>`_.